 Chloride is a naturally occurring element in the environment but usually occurs in relatively small amounts in Vermont surface waters.
-Most sources of chloride result from human activities including deicing agents (road salt), agriculture (animal waste), dust suppression, human waste (septic and wastewater treatment), and water softeners.
-In most areas, road salt is believed to be the most significant contributor of chloride to the environment in Vermont.
+Most sources of chloride result from human activities including deicing agents (parking lot and road salt), agriculture (animal waste), dust suppression, human waste (septic and wastewater treatment), and water softeners.
+In the North Basin, parking lot salt is believed to be the most significant contributor of chloride to the environment in Vermont.